ASU-Astronomical-Instrumentation/rfborg/README.md

-# rfborg: RFSoC detector readout software
+# rfborg: RFSoC Detector Readout Software
 this library is for the firmware interface to the RFSoC ZCU111 with current firmware in development for MKID, μMux-TES, RF-SNSPD, and QCD detector technologies.

-## Setting Up Control PC with Docker
+## Setting up Control PC with Docker
 to be added
 ## General Info
 ### Interface Layout